noor188/LLM-Router/README.md

 ## 🔐 Environment Variables

-Create a `.env` file in the `AI-CUSTOMER-AGENT` directory with the following values:
+Create a `.env` file in the `LLM-Router` directory with the following values:

 ```env
 OPENAI_API_KEY=your_openai_api_key_here